Archival Diplomatics: Notary Marks

 In the record of the admissions of a Provost, the notary of the time would generally include a much larger mark, often in the margin, as you can see below.
 This would be more elaborate than his usual mark.

 Gallery - Archival diplomatics: Notary marks

 - Brocklebank, Rev. T. (1864), ‘Notaries Public in King’s College, Cambridge’ in Antiquarian communications being papers presented at the meetings of the Cambridge Antiquarian Society, vol. III, 1864-1876.
 Cambridge: Cambridge University Press

-- Protocollum books described on Janus (see Links)
+- Protocollum books described on ArchiveSearch (see Link below)